Silverbullet069/til/11ty/11ty-cheatsheet.md

 Data is merged from **SIX** sources of data before the template is rendered.
 11ty called this behavior **Data Cascade**.

-These sources of data are ordered **from lowest priority to highest**.
+These sources of data here are listed in the order **from lowest priority to highest**.

 > [!CAUTION]
 >